-Combine flour, baking soda, ground ginger, allspice, cloves, salt in a bowl and mix well.
-Beat butter and sugar together in bowl of electric mixer until light and fluffy, 3 minutes.
-Mix in egg and molasses and combine well.
-Add dry ingredients and thoroughly combine.
-Stir in candied ginger.
-Refrigerate batter 1 hour.
+Whisk the flour, baking soda, cinnamon, ground ginger, allspice, salt, and cloves in a bowl to combine.
+Cream the butter and sugar in the bowl of a stand mixer fitted with a paddle attachment until light and fluffy, about 3 minutes.
+Add the egg and molasses and mix well.
+Add the dry ingredients and mix to combine.
+Stir in the candied ginger.
+Refrigerate for 1 hour.

-Preheat oven to 375 F. Pour some granulated sugar into a small bowl.
-Roll dough into 1 1/2 inch balls.
-Roll in granulated sugar.
+Preheat the oven to 375°F. Pour some granulated sugar into a small bowl.
+Roll dough into 1 1/2 inch balls, then in the sugar.
 Arrange on baking sheets lined with parchment paper and gently flatten.
-Bake in oven until set and crinkled on top, 12-15 minutes.
+Bake in oven until set and crinkled on top, 12 to 15 minutes.
 Remove and cool.

 If you like this, you might enjoy these recipes: